 Grow a Garden in an Eggshell

-This project is a little tricky for very young children so they will need some help.
-You simply hold an eggshell and poke a hole in the bottom with a needle.
+This eggshell garden project is a little tricky for very young children so they will need some help.
+You simply hold an eggshell and use a needle to poke a hole in the bottom.
 Then put something porous over the hole, such as a piece of plastic window screening, a paper towel, or a coffee filter; all of these work as long as they are just big enough to cover the hole.

-The kids can paint or draw faces on your eggshells and even give them names.
+The kids can paint or draw faces on the eggshells and even give them names.
 You could also decorate the shells with stripes, polka dots, or other motifs.